xxDarkForestxx/xxDarkForestxx/README.md

 <p>
 I am a <strong>Veteran of the United States Navy Reserves</strong> with 8 years of service, transitioning from the medical field to the virtual landscape.
 I have worked in the IT field for over a year and have recently focused heavily on coding, automation, and cybersecurity engineering.
 <br/><br/>
-I’m a highly technical, professional, and proudly nerdy individual aiming to build and defend systems for a major, futuristic corporation—something straight out of <em>Arasaka</em>.
+I’m a highly technical, professional, and proudly nerdy individual aiming to build and defend systems for a major, futuristic corporation like <em>Arasaka</em>.
 </p>

 ---